Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Problem Formulation

 \section{Problem Formulation}

 As depicted in \figref{fig:tsp:initial:optimal:trajectory}, we consider a partitioned environment in which a single agent moves to carry out its \ac{pm} mission.
-The partition is defined by the agent's dynamics: these dynamics are smooth within any given region but may change abruptly when moving between regions.
-Each region is assumed to contain at most one target; each target is associated with a set of states that evolve according to stochastic \ac{lti} dynamics.
-The agent is equipped with a sensor that can take noisy measurements of a target's internal states whenever it is within the respective region.
-In this section we introduce the necessary notation and formally define our \ac{pm} problem.
+In this context, the partition is driven by the agent's dynamics: these dynamics are smooth within any given region but may change abruptly when moving between regions.
+In the motivating disaster response example, the partition could be determined by the agent's mode of transportation, e.g., a drone that can fly over water but utilizes an auxiliary vehicle to traverse land.
+The partition could also be obtained as a complex model simplification into a finite collection of domains.